secretflow/scql/docs/reference/scql_security_statement.rst

 Suggestions for upstream integrators
 ------------------------------------

-1. When implementing GRM services, it is recommended to use dynamic tokens to avoid security issues caused by static token leakage.
-2. It is recommended to add an approval process before submitting any queries to SCQL for execution.
+1. It is recommended to add an approval process before submitting any queries to SCQL for execution.
-3. It is recommended to add an audit mechanism, analyze historical queries, and track down information leakage issues.
+2. It is recommended to add an audit mechanism, analyze historical queries, and track down information leakage issues.
-4. It is recommended to divide the use of SCQL into two stages: development stage and production stage, and to adopt different security control measures.
+3. It is recommended to divide the use of SCQL into two stages: development stage and production stage, and to adopt different security control measures.

    * The development stage refers to the stage where the query is under development iteration.
 The data samples used in the development stage must be small-scale data sets that have been desensitized, de-identified, anonymized, and added with noise, aiming to quickly build the data analysis processing flow.
    * The production stage refers to the joint analysis of the query by multiple participating parties to ensure that the task is risk-free or within the acceptance range of multiple participating parties, and is released for production operation.
 If the related query needs to be changed, it needs to go through multi-party audit and evaluation again.
 The production stage uses real data, and parties participating in the joint analysis need to: (1) conduct task evaluation and approval before the event; (2) ensure task consistency during the event, and suspend the task in a timely manner if there is any risk; (3) conduct audit after the event, and ensure that potential data leakage risks can be discovered and avoided in case of malicious behavior.